 Joint Venture Opportunities

-I reached out to Chris Serrano who runs the Internet Movie Firearm Database who was extremely helpful both during Kickstarter and since.
-Not only did he proof the print for errors, he has also partnered with me as an affiliate for The Filmography of Guns products, and we’re coming up with ideas for future products.
+I reached out to Chris Serrano who runs the Internet Movie Firearm Database and was extremely helpful both during Kickstarter and since.
+Not only did he proofread the print for errors, but he has also partnered with me as an affiliate for The Filmography of Guns products, and we’re coming up with ideas for future products.

 I created a landing page on my store that was created solely for his audience.

 I created many images for the contest which were very shareable by nature.
 By Chris sharing images on his Facebook page which was already highly engaged, I gained a lot of exposure and engagement.
 In the month of the Kickstarter campaign, I received 535 more likes on our Facebook page.